leanovate/play-mockws/README.md

 ##### General usage

-It is recommended that your tests either extend trait MockWSHelpers or import MockWSHelpers.
+From the 2.6 version, it is recommended that your tests either extend trait MockWSHelpers or import MockWSHelpers.
 MockWSHelpers provides an implicit Materializer you need when working with Play's Actions.

 ```scala